azeltov/adf-dataflow-workshop/docs/03-import.md

 - Its important that you call your ADLS Gen 2 connection the same as what the instructor did for validation to be successful.<br>
 - No fear if you named it differently, just extra work.<br>
 - Go to every single dataset and reflect the correct linked service.
 (Fun :))<br>

+You can now proceed to the next module.